karunakarrao/DevOps/Terraform/Terraform Basics.md

 -----------
 4. run `$ terraform init` and `$ terraform apply` there we can see the value replacement message in red color
 5. we can also pass environment variables using the command line options like below to over ride the actual values.
-  `terraform apply -var "ami=ami-0edab43b6fa892279" -var "instance_type=t2.micro"`
+  `$ terraform apply -var "ami=ami-0edab43b6fa892279" -var "instance_type=t2.micro"`

-Q. How to inspect docker container configuration using ouput.tf?
+Lab-3.
+How to inspect docker container configuration using ouput.tf?
 -----------------------------------------------------------------
 1. create a new file named **`output.tf`**